 Now you know when an eclipse is happening, the next question becomes 'where can I see it'?
 When you select the date of the eclipse, a path is displayed on the map (zoom out if you don't see it):

 The map shows the northern and southern limits of the path plus the central line (pink).
 PRO subscribers will also see the lines of equal magnitude and limit lines for the partial eclipse.

-The eclipse shown (Oct 14 2023) is an annular eclipse, so the path is shown where you can observe annularity (the 'ring of fire').
-For a total eclipse, it represents the path of totality.
+The eclipse shown (Apr 8 2024) is a total eclipse, so the area inside the central path is where you can observe totality.
+For a annular eclipse, it represents the path of annularity (the 'ring of fire').

 In the screenshot above, an observer at the red map pin location in Mexico will see a total eclipse, but anyone outside the central path will only see a partial eclipse.
 Don't be that person!

-IMPORTANT: eclipse paths are not currently shown for partial eclipses and may be missing or incomplete in polar regions or display some defects when crossing the anti-meridian.
+IMPORTANT: eclipse paths may be missing or incomplete in polar regions or display some defects when crossing the anti-meridian.
 See Technical Note: Solar Eclipse Functionality.